frogDoesTech/frogdoestech.github.io/_posts/2025-01-27-how-to-jekyll.markdown

 Go to the `_config.yml` file in the project folder.

 This has a bunch of global settings for your blog.
-The file is pretty self explanatory, you can edit the title and description of your site, add you email and social links.
+The file is pretty self explanatory, you can edit the title and description of your site, add your email and social links.

 You can edit those settings and then run the site again with `bundle exec jekyll serve`.